Sure Dividend

 Performance Of The Dividend Aristocrats

-In February 2024, the Dividend Aristocrats, as measured by the Dividend Aristocrats ETF (NOBL), registered a positive return of 2.7%.
-It underperformed the SPDR S&P 500 ETF (SPY) for the month.
+In April 2024, the Dividend Aristocrats, as measured by the Dividend Aristocrats ETF (NOBL), registered a negative return of -4.0%.
+It under-performed the SPDR S&P 500 ETF (SPY) for the month.

 Short-term performance is mostly noise.
 Performance should be measured over a minimum of 3 years, and preferably longer periods of time.